pdstools.utils.report_utils

 str

-get_quarto_with_version(verbose: bool = True) Tuple[pathlib.Path, str]
+get_quarto_with_version(verbose: bool = True) tuple[pathlib.Path, str]

 Get Quarto executable path and version.